jasobrien/EnvironmentStatusMonitor/README.md

    /readyToDeploy/{env}
    /readyToDeploy/{env}/{collection name}

 6. BETA - Enable a login page and very basic session mgmt by changing session to true in the config (Click Edit Schedule).
 Login using username : admin password : password or change in the config to other values.
+Session password held in .env file.
+SECRET=''

+7. If you want to upload your data to influxDB, enable the influx flaf in config.json and add the API Key to .env file.
+INFLUXDB_TOKEN=''

+8.

 # Install dependencies and Run